samkayz/teamapt-monnify/README.md

                 }
             }

-NOTE: Any Account deallocated/delete can not be reversed.
+NOTE: Kindly note that any Account deallocated/delete can not be reversed.

-7 TRANSFER: This is use to initiate transfer to bank
+7. TRANSFER: This is use to initiate transfer to bank.

             transfer = monnify.tranfer(
               merchant_credential,